simplworld/simpl.world.website/_docs/tutorials/single-player/frontend-leader.md

 ---
-title: Build the Multi-player Game Leader UI
+title: Build the Single-player Game Leader UI
-permalink: /docs/tutorials/multi-player/frontend-leader/
+permalink: /docs/tutorials/single-player/frontend-leader/
 layout: docs
 description:
 ---

-## Build the Multi-player Game Leader UI
+## Build the Single-player Game Leader UI

-## TODO: Change LeaderHome.js to display a table of runs with and advance to debrief button if run is in Play phase.

-## TODO Add LeaderDebriefRun.js that displays the last decisions and results for each world in the run during debrief.

-# ** PICK UP HERE **

 We want leaders to be able see the player results.
-We'll next update the leader home page so they can.
+You will now update the leader home page so they can.

 Create a presentation component `js/components/PlayerResultRow.js` for displaying one player's results: